 System call structure

 For performance (man 7 audit.rules) reasons it is preferable to have all the system calls on one line.
 However, your configuration may have them on one line each or some other combination.
-This is important to understand for both the auditing and remediation sections as the examples given are optimised for performance as per the man page.
+This is important to understand for both the auditing and remediation sections as the examples given are optimized for performance as per the man page.